jenimathew2001/Horse_Win_Prediction/README.md

 In reality, most points fall below the line, meaning the model tends to predict lower win probabilities than the market does.
 Still, there's a clear upward trend: when the market thinks a horse has a higher chance of winning, the model usually agrees (to some extent).
 The **Pearson correlation of 0.5422** supports that there’s a meaningful relationship between the two.

 **Why this matters:**
 The market reflects collective opinion, money, and often experience—so it’s a strong benchmark.
 Matching it too closely might mean the model isn’t adding anything new.
-But some disagreement can be a good thing—it may suggest the model is spotting horses that the market is underestimating, which could lead to valuable betting opportunities.
+But some disagreement can be a good thing, it may suggest the model is spotting horses that the market is underestimating, which could lead to valuable betting opportunities.

 ---